astronomer/airflow-guides/guides/dynamic-tasks.md

  Dynamic tasks can also be very useful for productionizing machine learning pipelines.
 ML Ops often includes some sort of dynamic component.
 The following use cases are common:

-- **Training different models:** you have a reusable pipeline that you use to create a separate DAG for each data source.
+- **Training different models:** You have a reusable pipeline that you use to create a separate DAG for each data source.
 For each DAG, you point your generic pipeline to your data source, and to a list of models you want to experiment with in parallel.
 That list of models might change periodically, but by leveraging dynamic task mapping, you can always have a single task per model without any user intervention when the models change.
 You also maintain all of the history for any models you have trained in the past, even if they are no longer included in your list.
-- **Hyperparameter training a model:** you have a single model that you want to hyperparameter tune before publishing results from the best set of parameters.
+- **Hyperparameter training a model:** You have a single model that you want to hyperparameter tune before publishing results from the best set of parameters.
 With dynamic task mapping, you can grab your parameters from any external system at runtime, giving you full flexibility and history.
-- **Creating a different model for each customer:** you have a model that you need to train separately for each individual customer.
+- **Creating a different model for each customer:** You have a model that you need to train separately for each individual customer.
 Your customer list changes frequently, and you need to retain the history of any previous customer models.
 This can be a tricky use case to implement with dynamic *DAGs*, because the history of any removed DAGs is not retained in the Airflow UI, and performance issues can arise if the customer list is long.
 With dynamic tasks, you can maintain a single DAG that updates as needed based on the current list of customers at runtime.

  In the example DAG below, we implement the first of these use cases.
 We also highlight how dynamic task mapping is simple to implement with decorated tasks.